darkquasar/darkquasar.github.io/_posts/2018-11-10-THL04-AwesomeKB.md

 All I've done is cobbling up some things together in an attempt of doing some **SecDevOps** work.
 Credit goes in all honesty to:

 - Authelia developer, Clément Michaud (dude I don't have your twitter, otherwise I would link it) who not only created the app but also already had a docker-compose with the initial features configured.
+- Carlos Perez (darkoperator) who inspired me to pursue the *automation* way for KBs.
 - Docker and Sphinx community
 - stackoverflow.com (oh yeah!)